Dependencies Extension

 Use plugin(notation)

-or plugin(notations)
+or plugins(notations)

 to add a dependency on a non-bundled plugin (for example, hosted on JetBrains Marketplace).